hasindu2008/cornetto/README.md

 ## Notes

-Only tested briefly on a tiny dataset.
-Could be full of bugs yet.
  Lazily loads the whole bloody depth file to memory, thus memory inefficient.
 Later, let us use the htslib to get depth from the BAM.